-- Select the two columns you wish to compare as Column 1 and Column 2 and the Comparison operator. - Check case sensitive to use case sensitive matching for text.
+- Uncheck automatic new column name to set a name for the newly created column in New column name. - Select the two columns you wish to compare as Column 1 and Column 2 and the Comparison operator.

+• Check case sensitive to use case sensitive matching for text.

 - Number, date and text values are treated differently for Equal to, Greater than, Less than, Greater than equal, Less than equal and Not equal to operations. - If both values are numeric, a numeric comparison will be carried out.
-This is accurate to approximately 16 digits of precision. - If both values match a supported date formats in Preferences, a date comparison will be carried out. - $\ensuremath{\circ}$ Otherwise the values will be treated as text. - For example, an empty value is considered less than 0, because they will be compared as text.
+This is accurate to approximately 16 digits of precision. - If both values match a supported date formats in Preferences, a date comparison will be carried out. - o Otherwise the values will be treated as text. - For example, an empty value is considered less than 0, because they will be compared as text.
 So you might want to replace empty values with 0 or remove those rows with Filter, before comparing them. - Comparisons of text are whitespace sensitive.
 You can use Whitespace to remove whitespace before filtering and Replace to get of other unwanted characters (e.g. whitespace inside the text). - The new column is added at the right end.
 You can change the column order with Reorder Cols and the column name with Rename Cols. - See here for more details on Regular expressions (regex).

-• Split Cols

-2.3.8 Concat Cols
+- Split Cols - 2.3.8 Concat Cols